 Kameleoon is compatible with all the major Tag Management Systems (Google Tag Manager, Tag Commander, Eulerian Tag Master).
 However, if possible, we recommend that you install Kameleoon directly in the source code of your website and not via a TMS.
 The reason for this is the : using a TMS delays loading for Kameleoon and increases flickering.
 This is especially problematic if your TMS is loaded at the bottom of your HTML page.
 Moreover, the tag manager needs to be loaded first in order to load Kameleoon, which can add a latency period.

 If you use a Tag Management System, you should not use the asynchronous script with anti-flicker as it is not designed to work within a TMS.

 This option is only available if you do not use a tag manager (recommended method).

 If you have chosen to add the script directly to the html code of your pages, this installation option gives you the choice between three types of loading.

-This ensures that page loading is not blocked while scripts are downloaded by the browser.
-In addition, ideally, scripts that are important should be loaded at the top of the page, and scripts that are less important or that can afford to wait should be loaded at the bottom.
+This ensures that page loading is not blocked while scripts are being downloaded by the browser.
+In addition, ideally, scripts that are important should be loaded at the top of the page, whereas scripts that are less important or that can wait should be loaded at the bottom of the page.

 A script is loaded asynchronously when the browser doesn’t wait for the script to load to display the requested page to the user.
 Consequently, an asynchronous script loads in parallel with the loading of the page, and doesn’t prevent it from being displayed.

-This can cause a flicker effect: the user can see for a few seconds the original page before it is replaced by the variant (in the case of an A / B test) or the custom page (in the case a customization), the time that the Kameleoon script is fully loaded.
+This can cause a flicker effect: for a few seconds, the user can see the original page before it is replaced by the variation (in the case of an A / B test) or the custom page (in the case a personalization) when the Kameleoon script has fully loaded.